 \subsection{Construction of hybrid waveforms}

-Complete inspiral-merger-ringdown (IMR) waveforms are constructed by matching PN and NR waveforms for individual modes in a region where the PN prescription closely mimics the NR data following the method of Ref. \cite{Varma:2016dnf}.
-These are traditionally referred to as \emph{hybrids} and used as targets for modelling and data-analysis purposes.
-As discussed in \cite{Varma:2016dnf} construction of hybrids including higher modes (in circular case) is possible by performing at least two rotations (and a time-shift) so as to align the frames in which PN/NR waveforms are defined.\footnote{It is assumed that the third Euler angle can easily be fixed in the direction of binary's total angular momentum (See Fig.~2 and the discussions in section III C of ~\cite{Varma:2016dnf}.)} We simply extend this argument to the case of eccentric orbits assuming that the effect of marginalising over parameters such as eccentricity and mean anomaly will not significantly affect the hybridization.
-The prescription for construction of hybrids is discussed in detail in \cite{Varma:2016dnf} and we reproduce some of the steps here for completeness.\\ \\ A least-square minimization of the integrated difference between the GW modes from the PN and NR in a time interval ($t_{\rm i}, t_{\rm f}$), in which the two approaches give similar results, is performed and can be defined as
+Complete inspiral-merger-ringdown waveforms are constructed by matching PN and NR waveforms for individual modes in a region where the PN prescription closely mimics the NR data following the method of Ref. \cite{Varma:2016dnf}.
+These are traditionally referred to as ``hybrids" and are used as targets for modeling and data analysis purposes.
+As discussed in \cite{Varma:2016dnf}, construction of hybrids including higher modes (in the circular case) is possible by performing at least two rotations (and a time shift) so as to align the frames in which PN/NR waveforms are defined.\footnote{It is assumed that the third Euler angle can easily be fixed in the direction of the binary's total angular momentum (see Fig.~2 and the discussions in Sec.
+III C of ~\cite{Varma:2016dnf}).} We simply extend this argument to the case of eccentric orbits, assuming that the effect of marginalising over parameters such as eccentricity and mean anomaly will not significantly affect the hybridization.
+The prescription for construction of hybrids is discussed in detail in \cite{Varma:2016dnf} and we reproduce some of the steps here for completeness.\\ \\ A least-squares minimization of the integrated difference between the GW modes from the PN and NR waveforms in a time interval ($t_{\rm i}, t_{\rm f}$), in which the two approaches give similar results, is performed and can be defined as

-where the minimization is performed over a time-shift ($t_0$) and the two angles ($\varphi_0, \psi$) as discussed above.
+where the minimization is performed over a time shift ($t_0$) and the two angles ($\varphi_0, \psi$) as discussed above.
 The hybrid waveforms are then constructed by combining the NR data with the ``best matched'' PN waveform in the following way:

 where ($t_0'$, $\varphi_0'$, $\psi'$) are the values of ($t_0$, $\varphi_0$, $\psi$) that minimize the integral of Eq. \eqref{eq:delta}.
-In the above, $\tau(t)$ is a weighting function defined by:
+In the above, $\tau(t)$ is a weighting function defined by